Alan Bean: Military service

 He was an Electronics Technician Striker at the NAS Dallas, Texas, until September 1950, when he was honorably discharged.
 In January 1955, Bean was commissioned a U.S. Navy ensign through the NROTC at the University of Texas at Austin, and attended flight training.
 After completing flight training in June 1956, he was assigned to Attack Squadron 44 (VA-44) at NAS Jacksonville, Florida, from 1956 to 1960, flying the F9F Cougar and A4D Skyhawk.
 After a four-year tour of duty, he attended the U.S. Naval Test Pilot School (USNTPS) at NAS Patuxent River, Maryland, where his instructor was his future Apollo 12 Commander, Pete Conrad, graduating in November 1960.
 Bean took art classes at St. Mary's College of Maryland during this tour, and flew as a test pilot on several types of naval aircraft.
 Following his assignment at USNTPS and aviation safety training with the University of Southern California (USC), he went through additional instruction with his old Attack Squadron 44, and was assigned to Navy Attack Squadron VA-172 at NAS Cecil Field, Florida, flying the A-4 Skyhawks, during which time he was selected as a NASA astronaut.

 Bean logged more than 7,145 hours of flying time, including 4,890 hours in jet aircraft.

 NASA career

 Bean was selected by NASA as part of Astronaut Group 3 in 1963 (after not being selected for Astronaut Group 2 the previous year).
 He was selected to be the backup command pilot for Gemini 10, but was unsuccessful in securing an early Apollo flight assignment.
 He was placed in the Apollo Applications Program in the interim.
-In that capacity, he was the first astronaut to dive in the Neutral Buoyancy Simulator and a champion of the process for astronaut training.
+In that capacity, he was the first astronaut to dive in the Neutral Buoyancy Simulator and was a champion of the process for astronaut training.
 When fellow astronaut Clifton Williams was killed in an air crash, a space was opened for Bean on the backup crew for Apollo 9.
 Apollo 12 Commander Conrad, who had instructed Bean at the Naval Test Pilot School years before, personally requested Bean to replace Williams.